paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Dump

 `Dump` returns the current contents of a linked list as a multi-line formatted string.

+##### ToString

+Returns a string containing the list name and counts for it and the attached recycle bin.

 ### Pick.cs - Interface to choose from options